lukasheide/Project-Seminar---Seminar-Thesis---SIR-Model/README.md

 # Project-Seminar - Infectious Disease Modeling - SEIR-Model
-Short Case Study - Differential Equation Modeling in Infectious Disease Forecasting in the context of a project seminar
+This repository corresponds to a short case study about Differential Equation Modeling in Infectious Disease Forecasting in the context of a project seminar in the WWU Information Systems Master program.

 The case study consists of a basic part and one extension.
 A SEIR differential equation model is developed to fit the described cases.
 Differential equation models divide the individuals of a population into different compartments and describe the transitions into and out of these using differential equations.
 The SEIR model consists of four compartments:
 <ol>